892526/tlink/Android/README.txt

                                     further information.

    SDK                            - This contains what you need to build your
-                                    own applications embedding an Android VNC
+                                    own applications embedding an Android VNC Automotive server.
-                                    server.

-   VNCNetworkAdvertiserSDK        - This contains the VNC Network Advertiser
+   VNCNetworkAdvertiserSDK        - This contains the VNC Automotive Network Advertiser
-                                    SDK, which you can use to make your VNC server application discoverable over IP
+                                    SDK, which you can use to make your VNC Automotive server application discoverable over IP
                                     networks.

    Samples                        - This contains a sample application which
-                                    embeds an Android VNC server, with full source code.
+                                    embeds an Android VNC Automotive server, with full source code.

    Docs                           - This contains the documentation for the
-                                    RealVNC Server SDK, the VNC Network
-                                    Advertiser SDK and the Bluetooth Audio
+                                    VNC Automotive Server SDK, the VNC Automotive Network Advertiser SDK and the Bluetooth Audio
                                     Router in HTML format.
 Please refer to this for further information on the SDKs.

-Running the VNC Server Sample Application
+Running the VNC Automotive Server Sample Application
 =========================================

 What you need
 -------------
-1. Evaluation/VNCMobileServer/Android/VNCMobileServer.apk.
+1. Evaluation/Server/Android/Server.apk.
    This is the sample GUI application.
-It contains the VNC Mobile Solution server SDK and a sample GUI.
+It contains the VNC Automotive Solution server SDK and a sample GUI.

 2. Suitable Android device or emulator.
-   The RealVNC Android server makes use of a new service called the remote control service.
+   The VNC Automotive Android server makes use of a new service called the remote control service.
 This service requires permissions which are typically configured as signature permissions.
 This means that any application making use of them must be signed